sozialhelden/a11yscore/docs/architecture/decisions/004-scoring-algorithm-design.md

 > For the first version we will omit tags for which scoring is more complex, e.g. entrances since they require bundling of multiple semantically overlapping tags, or surfaces since they require computation of areas.

 ### Topic Score
 All individual criteria scores within a topic for a given category will be aggregated into a single topic score.
-This will be done by applying weights to each individual criterium within a given topic.
-For example: in the "mobility" topic, the "wheelchair-accessibility" criterium should probably be weighted more heavily than the "accepts-credit-cards" criterium.
+This will be done by applying weights to each individual criterion within a given topic.
+For example: in the "mobility" topic, the "wheelchair-accessibility" criterion should probably be weighted more heavily than the "accepts-credit-cards" criterion.

 ### Sub-Category Score
 To compute the sub-category score, all individual topic scores will be determined and averaged.
 Since the topics correspond to different groups of accessibility needs, there will be no weighing factors applied for averaging.